lagom/lagom/docs/manual/java/guide/cluster/MigratingToAkkaPersistenceTyped.md

 ## Sending a command

-In order to send commands to your `Behavior` instance you will have to obtain a reference to the actor where the `Behavior` run and send commands to it.
+In order to send commands to your `Behavior` instance you will have to obtain a reference to the actor where the `Behavior` is running and send commands to it.

 __Before__: